 (2) When the holding of a warden’s court is discontinued, or any mineral field or district thereof is no longer assigned to that court, all proceedings pending in that court and all the records thereof, or such of the proceedings and such of the records as relate to the mineral field or district thereof, as the case requires, shall be transferred to and be continued in such other warden’s court as the Governor by order in council directs.

-[(3) repealed]

 [Section 127 amended by No. 100 of 1985 s.
 97; No. 59 of 2004 s.
 116.]

 128. Warden’s court to be court of record